top of page

 What does livelihood security mean for students?

 International students must prove that they can independently finance their living expenses while studying in Germany.
 According to the Residence Act (Section 5, Paragraph 1, No. 1 in conjunction with Section 2, Paragraph 3, Sentence 5 of the Residence Act), the minimum monthly amount is approximately €950 (slightly less in Berlin).
-This proof is a prerequisite for obtaining a visa or residence permit.
+This proof is a prerequisite for the issuance of a visa or residence permit.

 How can I prove my livelihood as a student?

 Livelihood can be secured through personal assets, maintenance payments from parents, scholarships, declarations of commitment (Section 68 of the Residence Act), or bank guarantees.
-However, a blocked account is the most common form of support.
+However, a blocked account is the most common method.

 What is a blocked account?